coder-hxl/x-crawl/README.md

 The browser instance is a headless browser without a UI shell.
 What he does is to bring **all modern network platform functions** provided by the browser rendering engine to the code.

-**Note:** An event loop will always be generated inside the browser instance, causing the file not to be terminated.
+**Note:** The browser will stay up and running, causing the file not to be terminated.
 If you want to stop, you can execute browser.close() to close it.
 Do not call [crawlPage](#crawlPage) or [page](#page) if you need to use it later.
 Because when you modify the properties of the browser instance, it will affect the browser instance inside the crawlPage API of the crawler instance, the page instance that returns the result, and the browser instance, because the browser instance is shared within the crawlPage API of the same crawler instance.

 #### page instance